What is the U-Pick Veggies program?

 The season’s offerings begin with leafy greens, fast-growing roots and herbs and evolve into sun-loving tomatoes, cucumbers, squash, beans and flowers.

-How much produce will U-Pick CSA members get each week?
+How much produce will U-Pick Veggies members get each week?

 It is impossible to promise exact yields and share quantities, but in general, each harvest is expected to provide enough to create one main dish and ingredients for an additional side dish, salad, and appetizer for a 2-3 person household.